hligaty/haibaracp-spring-boot-starter/README.md

 ##  Introduce

-HaibaraCP is an SFTP connection pool, which supports password and key  login and multiple Host connections, and provides an easy-to-use  `SftpTemplate`.
+HaibaraCP is a SpringBoot Starter for SFTP, which supports password and key  login and multiple Host connections, and provides an easy-to-use  `SftpTemplate`.
 SFTP uses SSH to establish connections, but the number of  SSH connections is limited by default.
 Connections other than 10 will  have a 30% probability of connection failure.
 When there are more than  100 connections, it will refuse to create new connections.
 Therefore,  avoid frequent creation of new connections.

 ## Maven repository